bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/Stagger_1dWD_52DDFheUkLfvK_Wga/Documentation.md

-Lateral displacement of the contact wire to opposite sides of the track centre at successive supports.
+Lateral displacement of the contact wire to the opposite sides of the track center.
+Correspond to the contact wire zig-zag distance from the track axis
-Note 1 to entry:Stagger avoids localized wear of pantogragh cotact strips.
+Note: Stagger avoids localized wear of pantogragh cotact strips.